There's a reason people on TV get paid a lot of money, folks.

 They're the ones putting them out, and it's hit the light of day now.

-You ought to look at the the newspapers today are filled with how the Democrats are screwing everything up from Democrats in Congress and their Iraq war resolutions.
+You ought to look at the newspapers today are filled with how the Democrats are screwing everything up from Democrats in Congress and their Iraq war resolutions.

-Their inability to pass any meaningful resolution, they're the majority, but they can't get any legislation passed.
+They're the majority, but they can't get any legislation passed.

-They lost, they can't they're gonna cave on budget items, they caved on the AMT.
+They caved on the AMT.

-USA Today says that the Democrats are a party lost when it comes to Iraq, because the surge is working.
+USA Today says that the Democrats are a party lost when it comes to Iraq because the surge is working.

-They are a party adrift, and they are lost.
+They are a party adrift and they are lost.

 They don't know where they are.

-You've got the Democrats in the House blaming the Democrats in the Senate for nothing getting done, and vice versa.
+You've got the Democrats in the House blaming the Democrats in the Senate for nothing getting done and vice versa.

-And I doubt that we've heard the last of the dirty tricks from the Clinton campaign, because they are desperate.
+And I doubt that we've heard the last of the dirty tricks from the Clinton campaign because they are desperate.

 Make no mistake about this.